canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Su-ni's family own the rehab centre." she said, as if that explained everything.

 "Right."
 I said.
 "Ach.
 Hey, Violet.
 I can't believe this is real..."
 I looked at her, and it seemed the air was sliced by an array of transparent years, small differences accumulating with each one.
-I knew a Violet, the Violet of fifteen years ago, or the version that my imagination had built during her absence.
+I knew a Violet, the Violet of ten years ago, or the version that my imagination had built during her absence.
 But who was *this* Violet?
 I contemplated, for a moment, the space of all possible Violets.

 This Violet peered back at me, very seriously.

 "Indigo.
 It *is* real.
 Or, well, that's what we're here to do.
 To *make* it real."

 "Right."
 Right...
 "We're remaking <cite>TRISMEGISTUS</cite>.
 Honestly, I have so many questions.
 Like, what is even your business model?
-I don't think anyone's buying this kind of RPG in 204X.
+I don't think anyone's buying this kind of RPG in 203X.
 And why are you acting like this is some super-illegal top secret that nobody can know about?"

 "Indigo."
 Violet says.